CookiePLMonster/CookiePLMonster.github.io/_posts/2020-12-13-cyberpunk-2077-and-amd-cpus.md

 it was quickly followed by misinformation and strong statements.
 In this post, I'll summarize my findings previously scattered around Reddit and **try** to clarify some of the statements.

+{:.disclaimer.info}
-**DISCLAIMER: I tried to present those findings the best I could.
+I tried to present those findings the best I could.
 However, it is not possible to be 100% certain about the choices made by the dev team nor whether the fix is universally beneficial.
 You may rely on profiling data gathered from the community, but only in-depth profiling of the game's code can provide an indisputable answer.
-This is not something we can do.**
+This is not something we can do.

 ***